 The holiday season is here!
-To help you in your search for gifts for people who are blind, we’ve created this gift guide that’s full of ideas to help bring you and your loved ones closer together, while supporting small businesses and entrepreneurs who are blind!
+To help you in your search for gifts for people who are blind or visually impaired, we’ve created this gift guide that’s full of ideas to help bring you and your loved ones closer together, while supporting small businesses and entrepreneurs who are blind!

 Put a special finishing touch on your gift by sending along a custom large print or braille greeting card!
 As you shop from this list or your own, don’t forget to check with locally-owned toy stores about the avenues they have to provide you with accessible toys.